Jumio/mobile-sdk-ios/README.md

 # Support

 ## Previous version
+The previous release version 2.4.0 of the Jumio Mobile SDK is supported until 2017-07-06.

 In case the support period is expired, no bug fixes are provided anymore (typically fixed in the upcoming versions).
 The SDK will keep functioning (until further notice).

 ## Contact